 Archna Sharma is the Founder of Neem Tree Press, an independent publisher based in London.
 She is focused on discovering and amplifying new voices ignored by mainstream players.
 The company’s vision is to publish books that change and broaden perspectives.
 It has a strong focus on translated literature, with translations from Arabic, German, Romanian, Turkish and Spanish to date.
 The company is a recipient of a grant from the Romanian Cultural Institute for The Book of Perilous Dishes and one from English PEN for the Algerian The Djinn’s Apple.
 Its books translated from Arabic have been on the IBBY list, short-listed for the Etisalat Award for children’s literature, the Palestine Book Awards and the Saif Ghobash–Banipal Prize for Arabic Literary Translation.

 More plenary session speakers to be announced soon.

-Applications for the 2023 Summer School are now CLOSED.
+Applications for the 2024 Summer School will open in January 2024.

 Please take a look at the Petra-E Framework to get an idea of the level of experience required to apply.
 The BCLT Summer School is suitable for translators that consider themselves Level 2 (Advanced Learner) or Level 3 (Early Career Professional).